-Child

-Development

-Program

-Child Care
+Child Development Program Child Care Service

-Service

 Child care service is available for children of Harper students, faculty and staff.
-Children who are toilet-trained, ages 2 through kindergarten (not entering first grade) will be accepted.
+Children who are toilet trained, ages 21⁄2 to 5 (or in kindergarten) will be accepted.
 The service is open from 7:15 am to 4:45 pm, Monday through Friday.
 Pre-registration is required as enrollment is limited to space available.
-The child care room is located in I131.
-The fee is \$1.25 per hour per child for one child, and \$1.00 an hour for each additional child.
+The child care room is located in 1131.
+The fee is \$1.30 per hour per child for one child, and \$1.00 an hour for each additional child.
 The service is also open to children of students who are attending one-day workshops or Women's Program activities on a space available basis.
 Please call ahead to make the necessary registration arrangements.